Swapnil-2001/Swapnil-2001/README.md

 ## Hello there, my name is Swapnil Sengupta. 👋

-### I'm a second year student of Jadavpur University, Kolkata, and I have a keen interest in web development.
+### I'm a third year student of Jadavpur University, Kolkata, and I have a keen interest in web development.

-- 🔭 I believe in learning by doing -- I love building fun projects using the technologies I know of
+- 🔭 I believe in learning by doing -- I love building fun projects using the technologies I know
 - 🌱 I’m actively learning React and (hopefully) getting better each day
 - 👯 I'm looking forward to contributing more and more to open source projects
 - ⚡ Fun fact: I'm an ardent cricket fan